-There are three methods for students to take the Upper Level and Middle Level SSAT tests in the U.S. and Canada.
-All three options use the same SSAT test format as in previous years.
+There are several methods for students to take the Upper Level and Middle Level SSAT tests in the U.S. and Canada.
+All these options use the same SSAT test format as in previous years.
 That means: the same SSAT test sections with the same number of questions and the same time limits.
 (See below)

 Computer-Based SSAT at Home